Faryaz-Ch/Hospital/README.md

-# Hospital
-The current workflow process for calculating drug dosages are as follows:
+# Hospital Mobile Application workflow process for calculating drug dosages are as follows:

 1. Drug dosage is required to be administered
 2. Nurse checks the following
 a.
 The patients chart and verification